June 29, 2013 § 5 Comments

 For the duration of our trip the daily routine was much the same.
-Fortified with the hotel’s breakfast and too many cappuccinos (Adam and me) and plenty of whole milk (Cecil), we would pound the streets of both great cities, cramming in as much as possible.
+Fortified with the hotel’s breakfast and too many cappuccinos (Adam and I) and plenty of whole milk (Cecil), we would pound the streets of both great cities, cramming in as much as possible.
 Then we would cram our faces with good food, take a nap, repeat.

-On a more sincere note, I did want to share a few of our favorite meals and restaurants.
+I did want to share a few of our favorite meals and restaurants.
 These were the highlights.
 We had a few more mediocre experiences than I was anticipating, but mostly when we were dining on the fly in touristy areas.
 The great news – eating gluten-free was pretty easy.
 Every establishment I entered was able to accommodate me.
 Italians are very well educated on Celiac Disease.
 I did bring one of those handy little gluten-free cards from Celiac Travel that you can find here.
 However, we ended up learning a few very basic Italian phrases for asking about/ordering senza glutine and never had to resort to the card.

-Vecchia Roma - This was by far our best meal in Rome and the best meal of the trip.
+Vecchia Roma - By far our best meal in Rome and the best meal of the trip.
 The trattoria was full to the brim with tons of loud Italians!
 A very good sign indeed.
 Thankfully, we were there with a couple of Roman friends because these people were understandably not catering to the tourist crowd but locals.
 The restaurant’s specialty is the all’Amatriciana flambe with guanicale (pork jowl), which they apparently toss together in huge cheese wheels.
 It was divine.
 I so badly wanted to finish my bowl and then lick it clean, but I simply ran out of room.
 They even had gluten-free penne for me, cooked perfectly al dente.
 This was the most delicious and memorable pasta I have ever had.
 I have already set to work recreating this dish at home.

 All’Antico Vinaio - I’m a little embarrassed to admit that this is the #1 rated restaurant in Florence per Trip Advisor.
 It’s nothing flashy.
 As a matter of fact, you could easily walk right past it and never know.
 It is an inexpensive, good and filling little sandwich shop with a great selection of cured meats and cheeses.
 They only make sandwiches.
 Antico doesn’t claim to be gluten-free.
 I just brought my own bread (bought at the Farmacia) and asked a lot of quick questions in bad Italian.
 All went well, but this place would definitely be a slippery slope for someone with Celiac.